rprat-pro/MATools/README.md

-# MATimers
+# MATimers library

 MATimers is a library of timers in hierarchical form.
-The goal is to capture the time spent by the same scope as many times as it is called.
+The goal is to capture the time spent by a scope as many times as it is called.

 ## HOW TO USE IT